bytebone/how2host/vaultwarden/README.md

  A short explanation of this script:

  - The `services` section defines both the actual Nginx app, as well as the database used to store data.
    - You need to generate two random strings as passwords, and put them in the appropriate spots.
+You can do that with `openssl rand -base64 20`.
 Make sure that the password matches in the two places using `<random string #1>`!
    - For now, we will expose both port 80 and 81, which are unsecure ports that we will close down in a second.
    - The `container_name` property manually defines the name, since the auto generated names are long and ugly.
 We will need to enter this into the Nginx interface in a minute!
  - The `networks` section defines the docker network that Nginx will sit in.
 In the future, any new container you want accessible from the internet needs to be in this network.